Applying for FY21 CARES Relief Funding

-The Federal Government has authorized CARES Act funds specifically to assist college and university students with COVID-19 related expenses:
+The Federal Government has authorized CARES Act funds specifically to assist college and university students with COVID-19 related expenses such as:

-- and assistance for students who needed to purchase remote-learning technology and resources, etc.
+- assistance to purchase remote-learning technology and resources, etc.

-Note: The CARES Act does not allow funding for tuition.
+Note: The CARES Act does not allow funding for tuition or other charges billed by UMassD.

 Distribution of funds to eligible students